Mike Trgovac

-Michael John Trgovac (/ˈtɜrgəvæk/ TUR-gə-vak; born February 27, 1959) is an American football coach and a former player who is a senior defensive assistant for the Las Vegas Raiders of the National Football League (NFL).
-He previously served as the defensive line coach for the Green Bay Packers, Carolina Panthers, Washington Redskins, and Philadelphia Eagles.
+Michael John Trgovac (/ˈtɜrgəvæk/ TUR-gə-vak; born February 27, 1959) is an American football coach and a former player.
+He previously served as the defensive line coach for the Green Bay Packers, Carolina Panthers, Washington Redskins, and Philadelphia Eagles and Las Vegas Raiders.
 Trgovac was a member of the Packers' coaching staff that led the team to the NFL championship in Super Bowl XLV in 2011.
 Born in Youngstown, Ohio, Trgovac played college football as a middle guard for the University of Michigan from 1977 to 1980.
 He received All-Big Ten Conference honors in both 1979 and 1980.
 After graduating from Michigan, Trgovac held various college coaching positions from 1984 to 1994.

-Early years
+Early life

 Trgovac was born in Youngstown, Ohio, in 1958.
 He became an all-state defensive lineman at Fitch High School in Austintown, Ohio.
 He was named defensive lineman of the year in 1976 and also won the state wrestling title.
-He is of Serbian ancestry and his surname means "Trader" in the Serbian language.
+He is of Croatian ancestry and his surname means "Trader" in the Croatian language.